JeannieFallon/homelab-net/03_net-monit-stack/manual/01_node-metrics.md

 the local network can access the Prometheus node.
 This restriction prevents other LAN devices from accessing Prometheus data without explicit confirmation.

+**Note**:
-**Note**: use static IPs or DHCP reservations. `ufw` rules can break if DHCP assigns different IPs to the nodes involved.
+- Use static IPs or DHCP reservations. `ufw` rules can break if DHCP assigns different IPs to the nodes involved.
+- If trying to access the Prometheus dashboard from a desktop or laptop with both wireless and hardline network interfaces, you may need to add a rule for both.

 #### Prometheus node